Introduction

 It entails exploring various risk-handling options, foreseeing their outcomes, and devising a custom-fit risk blueprint that aligns with the organization’s risk tolerance level.

 For example, a retail company launching a new product line might anticipate the risks of a product not performing well.
-The company could strategize by conducting market surveys, competitive analysis, and customer interviews in the product's development phase to gauge potential market acceptance and mitigate risk before product launch.
+The company could strategize by conducting market surveys, competitive risk analysis, and customer interviews in the product's development phase to gauge potential market acceptance and mitigate risk before product launch.

 Risk Reduction